Ktredway0128/token-crowdsale-dashboard/README.md

 - Transaction rejected in MetaMask
 - Insufficient funds
-- Not enough tokens in contract
-- Only beneficiary can release
+- Airdrop claim period has ended
+- Wallet has already claimed
+- Invalid Merkle proof
+- Airdrop has not ended yet
-- No tokens available to release
+- No tokens to recover
-- Schedule already revoked
+- Deadline must be in the future
 - General transaction failure